Love Castle: Reception

-In 2021, the film became an official selection of Toronto International Women Festival and Toronto International Nollywood Film Festival.
+In 2021, the film became an official selection of Toronto International Women Festival and Toronto International Nollywood Film Festival (TINFF).

-The film received three awards at the Toronto International Nollywood Film Festival in Ontario, Canada, on 30–31 October 2021.
+The film received three awards at the Toronto International Nollywood Film Festival (TINFF) in Ontario, Canada, on 30–31 October 2021.
 The film received an award for Best Film Africa, and its producer Beatrice Funke Ogunmola (BFO) received two awards: Best Nollywood Film Producer and Best Nollywood Female Filmmaker.
-The TINFF Committee also gave one of the actresses featured in the film, the late Rachel Oniga, an honorary award.
+The TINFF Committee also gave one of the actresses featured in the film, Rachel Oniga, an honorary award.

 The film producer, Beatrice Funke Ogunmola (BFO), was nominated and won the category Festival Film Mention for Narrative for Love Castle.
 The award was presented by the Abuja International Film Festival (AIFF), held in Abuja, Nigeria on 4 November 2021.

 In 2022, the Memorial Student Center's Dr. Carter G. Woodson Black Awareness Committee (MSC WBAC) of Texas A&M University requested to screen Love Castle.